 2. How successful has the project/program been during the most recent reporting year for your CDBG project?
-Report the number of beneficiaries you intended to serve with which activities (as noted in your last Attachment A) and your final outcomes (as noted on your Attachment C) from June 2017 (or June 2016).
+Report the number of beneficiaries you intended to serve with which activities (as noted in your last Attachment A) and your final outcomes (as noted on your Attachment C) from June 2018 (or June 2017).
 For non-CDBG participants - report on your achievements from the previous year.

 We don't count beneficiaries until project completion, but CHT has a 30+ year track record of providing high-quality, affordable rental housing in Burlington in both new construction and rehabilitation projects.
 This property will provide 76 new apartments housing an estimated 190 people at initial occupancy.
+The homes will be perpetually affordable and will serve thousands of people in the years to come.